samsquire/ideas4/README.md

 The problem with this loop is that letters are starved, numbers and symbols are starved of resources while the inner loop is running.

-What if we want this effect:
+What if we want this effect.
+ * The Cartesian product is produced but in an evenly spread out order

 ```
 A1÷ 1 1 1